chrismilleruk/mos-lib-epd2in9b/README.md

-# Mongoose OS Demo app for the Waveshare E-paper display 2.9in (B)
+# Mongoose OS Library for the Waveshare E-paper display 2.9in (B)

 ## Overview

-This is a skeleton app to demonstrate how to integrate the Waveshare EPD Demo code with Mongoose OS.
+This is a skeleton lib to demonstrate how to integrate the Waveshare EPD Demo code with Mongoose OS *as a library*.

 <p>
   <img style="float: right; padding-left: 1rem;"